Breadcrumbs

 formFieldProperties

 This attribute is a JSON array.
-Each element defines additional behavior for individual form fields of certain types.
-Each element consists of general and type-dependent attributes.
-The general attributes are used here to identify the relevant form field.
+It defines additional behaviour for individual or groups of form fields of certain types.
+It consists of general and type-dependent attributes.

 Form field attributes: general